delineateio/go-neat/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-An opinionated CLI that enable repetable sets of commands and common tasks be automated locally while developing software.
+An opinionated CLI that enable repeatable sets of commands and common tasks be automated locally while developing software.

 ## Built With